-- A completed Geotechnical Report - A completed Structural Report, including foundation requirements for proposed ballast type or tracking type system to be stamped and submitted by a structural engineer licensed to practice in the Authority Having Jurisdiction. - Flood Insurance Rate Map (FIRM) review through the Federal Emergency Management Agency (FEMA) to confirm lack of flooding risk for the site.
-If the FIRM is not available for the site, provide the flood risk report through the External Data Request report. - Confirmation that the ground mounted system does not intrude on protected wetlands.
-Provide report from Fish and Wildlife Service (FWS) online mapping tool. - Completed Ecological Compliance Technical Tool Report (EcoCAT)
+- Obtain the Flood Insurance Rate Map (FIRM) review through the Federal Emergency Management Agency (FEMA) to confirm lack of flooding risk for the site.
+If the FIRM is not available for the site, provideobtain the flood risk report through the External Data Request report.
+If flood risks are present, provide the report and a mitigation plan. - Confirmation that Obtain the report from Fish and Wildlife Service (FWS) online mapping tool showing the ground mounted system does not intrude on protected wetlands.
+Provide report from Fish and Wildlife Service (FWS) online mapping tool.
+If wetlands are present, provide the report and a mitigation plan. - Completed Obtain the report from the Ecological Compliance Technical Tool Report (EcoCAT) showing no protected resources are present.
+If protected resources are present, provide the report and include a mitigation plan.